 Be open, be an opening, leave yourself an out, an exit, learn to be an escape artist, find a way in

-Doors, windows, fissures, cracks, seeps, leaks, holes, breaches, chasms, chinks, gashes, gaps, vents, slots, slits, passages, crevices, mouths, orifices, ruptures, rifts, gates, gateways, portals, entryways, stairs, a break in the trees, sewer pipes, crosswalks, pores, stomata…poetry as an entrance, questions as an exit, better words as a way in
+Doors, windows, fissures, cracks, seeps, leaks, holes, breaches, chasms, chinks, gashes, gaps, vents, slots, slits, passages, crevices, mouths, orifices, ruptures, rifts, gates, gateways, portals, entryways, stairs, a break in the trees, sewer pipes, crosswalks, pores, stomata…poetry as an entrance, questions as an exit, better words as a way in or out

 excerpt from Zuihitsu/ jenny xie